Edward-Ryu/LocalizableToExcel/README.md

 Make easy to change Localizable.strings to spread sheet.

 How To Use
-1. clone & download
+1. Clone or download
-2. download file
+2. Download ZIP
-3. open README.md file
+3. Open README.md file
 4. Copy & Paste below code to Playground.
 5. Copy & Paste your Localizable.strings file string to localizableString.
 */